owainhunt/CV/Readme.md

 >**Front-of-House Team Leader & Catering Assistant** (Except dates shown below): Working with other Team Leaders and management team to implement department business plan.
 Systems trainer and SST liaison.
 Responsible for Partner training and development; monitoring department performance against targets; team supervision and resource planning; management of staffing budgets; mentoring and supporting new members of staff through induction; Branch Forum representative; providing outstanding customer service; large proportion of department's administrative work; maintaining standards of cleanliness, hygiene, health and safety, to ensure compliance with respective legislation; maintaining ticketing and merchandising standards.
 >**Gift List Advisor** (May 2010-October 2010): Responsible for improving communication across department and streamlining working methods; coaching colleagues on systems; increasing awareness of performance against targets.
 Core responsibilities include registering and working with customers throughout lists, handling queries and solving any problems which arise; using systems and working with other departments to source items; processing credit card applications and handling enquiries regarding JL Financial Services.
 >**EHT Selling Partner** (October-December 2010): Establishing customer requirements, suggesting products and closing sales; sourcing stock and processing customer orders; promoting JL.com; ensuring high merchandising standards; actively coaching colleagues on areas of stock selection; offering suggestions for improving department results.

-###Underscore Apps
-**Owner and Developer** August 2009-Present
->Independent iOS and Mac development with two shipping applications: IssuesHub, a Mac-native implementation of Github's issue tracker; and Loops, a music practice app for iPhone and iPod Touch.
-Concept, development, testing, documentation and implementation, in addition to offering first line technical support to users.
-Active member of the developer community.
-Open-sourced multiple projects with ongoing development and support.
-Work with web services and APIs to deliver applications.

 ##Interests
 >**Music** Previously long-term member of local orchestra; leader of the percussion section for six years, responsible for teaching and coaching the other players of the section.
 Continues to play recreationally.